About

 The ZTS-3000-FSJT-NPNR pulse output stand-alone anemometer has a precision of 0.0875 meters per second (0.315 kph).
 Three 3 second wind readings are taken, and after 9 seconds the highest reading is transmitted as the current wind speed, along with the 10 minute wind gust.
 The data is collected by a solar-powered Raspberry Pi Pico-W microcontroller and transmitted over WiFi to the Raspberry Pi 3b+.
 It's worth noting that the anemometer is rated for DC5-30v, but I am using it with the 3.3v output from the Pico-W without issue.

 The webcam is an ESP32-CAM, replacing an old Panasonic BL-C140A camera.
-The Panasonic camera is also still working and available as a backup, but its image has become blurry, most likely because of degradation of its plastic lens cover due to sun exposure for so many years.
+The Panasonic camera was still working, but its image had become blurry, most likely because of degradation of its plastic lens cover due to sun exposure for so many years.

 An LTR390 UV sensor provides UV and ambient light readings.
 A fused silica glass plate is used over the sensor to minimize UV loss.
 The glass plate is attached, and the enclosure sealed, with silicone sealant.
 The sensor is connected to an ESP8266 microcontroller running a custom MicroPython program and readings are taken about every 10 seconds and transmitted over WiFi to the Raspberry Pi 3b+ that is collecting weather data.

-I replaced the 2000 mAh LiPo battery with a 3400 mAh 18650 battery in Feb.
-2025, to increase the reserve capacity.
-I found after 7 months of use, the LiPo battery had swollen.
+Originally I had used a 2000 mAh LiPo battery, but in February 2025 I replaced it with a 3400 mAh 18650 battery to increase the reserve capacity.
+I found after 7 months of use the LiPo battery had swollen.
 It was not over charged or over discharged, but it was in a hot environment outside in a box.

-I installed the 18650 battery in a holder and wired a protection board to it.
-I also found a small amount of water inside the box when I opened it, despite having the screw holes taped.
-So I've also wrapped the box in foil now, to try to keep the box dry inside.
+The 18650 battery is installed in a holder and has a protection board wired to it.
+Early on I found a small amount of water inside the box when I opened it, despite having the screw holes taped.
+I've wrapped the top of the box in foil and included some dessicant inside, which so far has kept it dry inside.

 About This City